-At this time (2021), Cornwall qualifies for the base rate of 7.5% state reimbursement through Emergency the Relief and Assistance Fund.
-Cornwall participates in the National Flood Insurance Program, complies with Vermont Road and Bridge Standards, and has updated annually Local Management Emergency Plan.
+At this time (2021), Cornwall qualifies for the base rate of 7.5% state reimbursement through the Emergency Relief and Assistance Fund.
+Cornwall participates in the National Flood Insurance Program, complies with Vermont Road and Bridge Standards, and has an annually updated Local Emergency Management Plan.
 Until January 2021, Cornwall had a Local Hazard Mitigation Plan (2015).
-The

-Town is currently reviewing and updating their recently expired Local Hazard Mitigation Plan.
+The Town is currently reviewing and updating their recently expired Local Hazard Mitigation Plan.